How to bring the Windows 7 Task Manager to Windows 10

 Task Manager is one of the most useful applications on Windows because it allows you to quickly close an application or process that might be using too much of your resources.
-Just like many things Task Manager was changed a bit in Windows 10, but don’t worry, you can bring back the Windows 7 Task Manager to Windows 10.
+Just like many things.
+Task Manager was changed a bit in Windows 10.
+But don’t worry, you can bring the Windows 7 Task Manager back to Windows 10.

 - Download this file.

 - Open the zip file, extract its content and run the installer.

 - Follow the instructions to complete the installation process.